enasequence/ena-ftp-downloader/README.md

 # Usage

 ## Search Window

 1. Accession search

 Enter a valid accession into the Accession field and click Search.
 The Results window will be loaded with the available files in Fastq, Submitted or SRA types.

 2. Load a pre-generated File Report file.

 Click the Load Report File button to select a previously generated report file.
 The file will be parsed and the available file data will be listed in the Results window.

 ## Results Window

 1. Local Download Directory

 Select a location on your file system which you have write access to.
-The Downloader will calculate the total size of the files you select for downloading and check if the selected file system location has enough space.
+The Downloader will calculate the total size of the files you select for downloading and check if the selected file system location has enough free space.

 2. Remote Files

 The available files are displayed separately by type.
 * FASTQ
 * Submitted